PoisotLab/ms_straight_lines/manuscript.md

 Traditionally these comparisons have been done by constructing a Null distribution .
 But here we propose a means of doing so with math.

-The beta binomial can be approximated by a Normal distribution
+The beta-binomial can be approximated by a Normal distribution

 $$ L \sim Normal(\bar{L}, \sigma_L^2) $$